Amann09/amann09.github.io/_pages/about.md

 🔬 Research Interests
 ------

+- Structure from Motion (SfM)
 - 3D reconstruction
 - Photogrammetry
+- Perception
-- Computer vision
+- Computational Imaging
 - Robotics
-- Computational Imaging

 > My research interests primarily lie in the areas of computer vision and robotics.
-In particular, I am highly interested in studying the applications of computer vision and robotics in 3D modeling, computational imaging and autonomous systems.
+In particular, I am highly interested in studying the applications of computer vision and robotics in 3D modeling, computational imaging and autonomous robotic systems.

 👨🏻‍🔬 Experience